 Rugby mobility scooter fire youth given hospital order

-A 17-year-old who started a fire in a sheltered housing complex in Rugby has been given an 11-week hospital order while he awaits sentencing.
+A 17-year-old boy who started a fire in a sheltered housing complex in Rugby has been sentenced to a hospital order.

-The teenager, who cannot be identified for legal reasons, pleaded guilty to starting a mobility scooter fire in Harold Cox Place on 1 March 2010.
+The teenager, who cannot be identified for legal reasons, pleaded guilty to setting fire to a mobility scooter in Harold Cox Place on 1 March 2010.

 No-one was hurt, but he was charged with two counts of arson being reckless as to whether life was endangered.

-The teenager had previously been cleared of arson for an earlier fire, which resulted in the deaths of a husband and wife from Rugby.
+He had previously been cleared of causing an earlier fire at the sheltered housing complex, which resulted in the deaths of a husband and wife from Rugby.